P-ule-P/PUGPUL25129_fto2502_Group-B2_Pugisho-Pule_JSLPP/ReadMe.md

-# Career Development Plan 🎓
+# Kanban Board App 🎓

 ---

 ## Project Description 🧾

-A simple, JavaScript-driven Kanban board tailored for monitoring career growth milestones.
-It presents tasks in a clear visual layout across three workflow stages—🔵 TODO, 🟣 DOING, and 🟢 DONE—using interactive cards and a modal-based editing system.
-Built with vanilla JavaScript, it features local storage persistence, form validation, and a mobile-responsive design without external dependencies.
+This app is a **fully interactive Kanban task board** built with **JavaScript, HTML, and CSS**.
+It allows users to view, create, edit, and delete tasks across different workflow stages.
+The app also integrates local storage, API data fetching, responsive design, and a dark/light theme toggle.

 ---